aadi1011/AI-ML-Roadmap-from-scratch/README.md

 | 4             | `Course`      | [Explore Azure with OpenAI](https://learn.microsoft.com/en-us/training/modules/explore-azure-openai/)|
 | _5*_             | `Course`      | [Machine Learning Specialization by Andrew Ng](https://www.coursera.org/specializations/machine-learning-introduction) |

-_*The ML Specialization by Andrew NG is a highly specialized and industry level course by one of the most promient AI scientist - Andrew NG.
+_*❗ The ML Specialization by Andrew NG is a highly specialized and industry level course by one of the most promient AI scientist - Andrew NG.
 It is an expert level course and is highly recommened to do one you get a good grasp of the foundational knowledge._